Does Smoking Affect Your Teeth - The Long Term and Short Term Effects of Smoking

 Long Term and Short Term Effects of Smoking

-- Bad Breath : One of the immediate effects of smoking is bad breath.
-While the causes of bad breath are many, smoking is one of the biggest reasons as the residue of nicotine from cigarettes lingers in the mouth for hours, thus causing not only bad breath but also other dental problems.
-Smokers breath can also cause a severe social and personal embarrassment which could lead to seclusion.
+- Bad Breath: One of the immediate effects of smoking is bad breath.
+While the causes of bad breath are many, smoking is one of the biggest reasons as the residue of nicotine from cigarettes lingers in the mouth for hours.
+This causes not only bad breath but also other dental problems.
+Smokers breath can also cause severe social and personal embarrassment, which could lead to seclusion.

-If you are serious about quitting smoking then talk to your GP or Dentist today.
+Be it smoking and cavities or smoking and gum disease, everything is co-related and can hamper your general & oral well-being.
+If you are serious about quitting smoking, then talk to your GP or Dentist today.
 On average, at least five or six attempts to quit are made by a smoker before being successful, and all attempts need to be perceived as a learning experience for all involved in the process.

 For more information visit – http://www.health.qld.gov.au/quitsmoking/